 Did you know?
 The Vancouver Island Regional Library has STEAM Tinker Totes with Keva Blocks or Magnatiles that parents can borrow for free!
 (As libraries are closed at the moment but perhaps you can start a sharing program in your neighbourhood!)

 One of the best ways to teach kids the value of math is by using it in real life!
-Shopping at a grocery store is the perfect opportunity to practice three important life skills:
+Shopping at a grocery store (or online) is the perfect opportunity to practice three important life skills:

 - Adding up purchases

-- Calculate the better deal
+- Calculating the better deal